michp-ai/ML-rapid-text-labeling/index.md

 First to be clear on the process.
 The model in the app is trained on the labels provided in the labeling experiment then the same model is used to predict against the test set.
 The first time the model reaches 90% accuracy on the test set the number of training labels required to reach that threshold is recorded.
 We can see a vast improvement in time taken to reach the threshold where the Difficult Texts functionality is used.
 In fact it takes more than twice as long to reach the threshold without using Difficult Texts as it does using the 50 All Texts 20 Difficult Texts labeling pattern.
 We were very happy with this outcome as it shows that the app doesn't just lead to improvements in speed but it can improve accuracy in meaningful ways that correspond to realistic ways that the app could be used.

-### Automated Evaluation - Good Results in Terms of Speed and Accuracy
+### Automated Evaluation - Indicators for When to Stop Labeling

 ## Software Development Approach and Experience